imxitiz/UserScripts/README.md

 User scripts to enhance the browsing experience.

+## Scripts

+- [Facebook Messenger Hide Chat List](MessengerHideChatList.user.js): Hides the chat List on Facebook Messenger to give more space and privacy.
+- [WhatsApp Web Hide Chat List](WhatsAppWebHideChatList.user.js): Hides the chat List on WhatsApp Web to give more space and privacy.

 ## How to Use

 - Install a UserScript Manager: To use these scripts, you'll need a UserScript manager extension installed in your browser.
 Common choices include Violentmonkey or Greasemonkey or Tampermonkey.